cyscale/cyscale.com/src/pages/blog/2021-09-30-the-iso-27001-certification-policy-by-policy.md

 * Legislation and contractual requirements (A.18.1.1)
 * IP (A.18.1.2)

 If you’re a company that’s just beginning to consider developing an ISMS and getting certified, you might need help creating some or all of these documents.
-Cyscale offers quite a few of them out-of-the-box, giving you the possibility to use them as templates and add customisations to your needs, or to just use them as they are.
+Cyscale offers quite a few of them out-of-the-box, giving you the possibility to use them as templates and add customizations to your needs, or to just use them as they are.

 Start your ISO 27001 implementation journey today!